theguylex/FormVal-WeatherBox-ThemeSelection/README.md

 # Form-validation Weather-box theme-selection

-## A page with three sections of functionalities.
+## A page with three sections of functionalities

 Three sections of Theme-selection, Form-validation and a simple weather-box.